Bell Labs: 1960s

-In 1964, the carbon dioxide laser was invented by Kumar Patel and the discovery/operation of the Nd:YAG laser was demonstrated by J.E.
-Geusic et al. Experiments by Myriam Sarachik provided the first data that confirmed the Kondo effect.
+In 1964, the carbon dioxide laser was invented by Kumar Patel and the discovery/operation of the Nd:YAG laser was demonstrated by Joseph E. Geusic et al. Experiments by Myriam Sarachik provided the first data that confirmed the Kondo effect.
 The research of Philip W. Anderson into electronic structure of magnetic and disordered systems led to improved understanding of metals and insulators for which he was awarded the Nobel Prize for Physics in 1977.

 In 1965, Penzias and Wilson discovered the cosmic microwave background, for which they were awarded the Nobel Prize in Physics in 1978.

 Frank W. Sinden, Edward E. Zajac, Ken Knowlton, and A. Michael Noll made computer-animated movies during the early to mid-1960s.
 Ken Knowlton invented the computer animation language BEFLIX.
 The first digital computer art was created in 1962 by Noll.

 In 1966, orthogonal frequency-division multiplexing (OFDM), a key technology in wireless services, was developed and patented by R. W. Chang.

 In December 1966, the New York City site was sold and became the Westbeth Artists Community complex.

 In 1968, molecular beam epitaxy was developed by J.R.
 Arthur and A.Y.
 Cho; molecular beam epitaxy allows semiconductor chips and laser matrices to be manufactured one atomic layer at a time.

 In 1969, Dennis Ritchie and Ken Thompson created the computer operating system UNIX for the support of telecommunication switching systems as well as general-purpose computing.
 Also, in 1969, the charge-coupled device (CCD) was invented by Willard Boyle and George E. Smith, for which they were awarded the Nobel Prize in Physics in 2009.